alien4cloud/csar-public-library/org/ystia/logstash/README.rst

 Twitter Connector
 -----------------
-The **Twitter Connector** component allows you to connect Twitter to the ELK chain via Logstash, in order to get tweets, filtering them by keywords, language, etc.
+The **Twitter Connector** component allows you to connect Twitter to the ELK chain via Logstash, in order to get tweets, filtering them by keywords, language, etc...
 The following figure shows a Twitter node configuration.

 .. image:: docs/images/twitter-connector.png